-- o an operational report from the Chief Executive. - o a report from the Chief Financial. - o reports on their activities from Auckland Transport's business areas. - o specific proposals for capital expenditure and acquisitions in accordance with delegations. - o major issues and opportunities for the organisation. - o In addition, the board will, at intervals of not more than one year: - > review the organisation goals. - review the strategies and operating plans for achieving Auckland Transport's goals. - approve the annual budget. - approve the annual and half-yearly financial statements and public announcements. - approve the annual report. - review the board composition, structure, and succession. - review the organisation's audit requirements. - review the performance of, necessity for and composition of board committees. - > undertake board and individual member evaluations. - review the Chief Executive's performance and remuneration. - review remuneration policies and practices in general. - review risk policies and controls including insurance covers and compliance with legal and regulatory requirements. - review the organisation's code of conduct and ethical standards. - review customer, supplier, and stakeholder relations. - > settle the following year's board work plan. - > review the organisation's climate-related impacts and risks. - review and approve the annual Statement of Intent.
+- o an operational report from the CEOChief Executive - o a report from the Executive General Manager, GM_FinanceChief Financial Officer - o reports on their activities from AT's business areas. - o specific proposals for capital expenditure and acquisitions in accordance with delegations. - o major issues and opportunities for the organisation - o In addition, the board will, at intervals of not more than one year: - review the organisation goals. - review the strategies and operating plans for achieving AT's goals. - approve the annual budget. - approve the annual and half-yearly financial statements and public announcements. - approve the annual report. - review the board composition, structure, and succession. - review the organisation's audit requirements. - review the performance of, necessity for and composition of board committees. - > undertake board and individual member evaluations. - review the CEO's Chief Executive's performance and remuneration. - review remuneration policies and practices in general. - review risk policies and controls including insurance covers and compliance with legal and regulatory requirements. - review the organisation's code of conduct and ethical standards. - review customer, supplier, and stakeholder relations. - > settle the following year's board work plan. - > Review the organisation's climate-related impacts and risks.